BilgiPasa/sorting-algorithms/README.md

 These are sorting algorithms in different programming languages.

-This project is focused on integer (32 bit) sorting algorithms to keep it simple.
+This repository is focused on integer (32 bit) sorting algorithms to keep it simple.

+I didn't copy-pasted any code from AI or websites.
+I wrote them myself.
+(Also I don't like using AI.)

 Implemented sorting algorithms (from fastest to slowest*): Bubble Sort, Selection Sort, Bogo Sort.